vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 ### 5. Install the ExternalDNS package

 Next you will, configure the ExternalDNS package to use your new AWS hosted zone.

-1. Run the following command to obtain the configuration file.
+1. Run the following command to obtain the configuration file:

     ```shell
     tanzu package configure external-dns.tce.vmware.com